HomeDev GuideRecipesAPI Reference

 Store database views

-Each store is actually represented in the database by a view.
-The views can be used as normal including cross joining with other tables and views in the database.
+Each store is represented in the database by a view you can use, including cross-joining with other tables and views.

 Assembly and namespaces